hemisemidemipresent/cyberquincy/commands/README.md

 > NOTE: the args will be automatically converted to the argument alias in `./aliases` disable with `rawArgs`

 ## optional

+`aliases`: array of strings that are alternatives to running the command

 `depencies`: an array for whether you need btd6index (and previously topper's data) e.g.: